Subminimum Wage: A Tale of Policy Failure and… Social Entrepreneurship?

 Entrepreneurship and social entrepreneurship have the potential to play a critical role in advancing disability employment policy, but only when it is disability-led.
 Unlike self-employment, entrepreneurship and social entrepreneurship are both an employment strategy and an anti-poverty strategy, which is how they have been used in other disadvantaged communities.
 Section 14(c) is a policy that ensures people with disabilities under it will remain in poverty.
 Further, Goodwill’s approach to social entrepreneurship exploited disabled workers because it saw them merely as passive recipients of services within a charity model of disability, not as an active driving force in their own liberation.

-You will be able to follow the progress of current bills and see upcoming policies and legislation using the new CRDJ Tracker, coming soon!
-Preview included below.
+You can follow the progress of current bills and see upcoming policies and legislation using the new CRDJ Policy Tracker!
+A preview has been included below.

 [1] Beckwith, R. (2016).
 Disability servitude: From peonage to poverty.
 Springer.